EgoPlan-Bench: Benchmarking Multimodal Large Language Models for Human-Level Planning: EgoPlan-Bench

 \section{EgoPlan-Bench}

-As illustrated in Figure \ref{fig:benchmark_overview}, given a language instruction demonstrating the high-level task goal, Egocentric Embodied Planning aims to decide the next appropriate action based on the visual input.
-The visual input includes a video showing a sequence of previous video frames indicating the task progress and the last frame indicating the current egocentric observation.
-The proposed EgoPlan-Bench contains 3.4K high-quality human-verified Egocentric Embodied Planning questions deriving from existing egocentric video sources \cite{Damen2022RESCALING, grauman2022ego4d}.
-In Sec. \ref{sec:ego_videos}, we first introduce the egocentric videos we used to build the benchmark.
-We illustrate how to automatically identify and decompose task goals from these videos in Sec. \ref{sec:goal_indentification} and construct questions based on the extracted task goals in Sec. \ref{sec:qa_generation}.
-We then report the detailed data statistics in Sec. \ref{sec:data_statistics} and finally describe our evaluation strategy in Sec. \ref{sec:evaluation_strategy}.
+As illustrated in Figure \ref{fig:benchmark_overview}, given a language instruction specifying the task goal, Human-level Planning aims to decide the next appropriate action plan based on the visual input.
+The visual input includes a video showing a sequence of historical frames capturing the task progress, with the last frame indicating the current egocentric observation.
+The proposed EgoPlan-Bench contains 5K high-quality human-verified multiple-choice questions derived from egocentric videos \cite{Damen2022RESCALING, grauman2022ego4d}.
+In Sec. \ref{sec:ego_videos}, we first introduce the video sources we used to build the benchmark.
+We illustrate how to automatically {extract} task goals from these videos in Sec. \ref{sec:goal_indentification} and structure questions based on the extracted task goals in Sec. \ref{sec:qa_generation}.
+We then report the detailed data statistics in Sec. \ref{sec:data_statistics} and describe our evaluation strategy in Sec. \ref{sec:evaluation_strategy}.
 The entire benchmark construction pipeline is demonstrated in Figure \ref{fig:construction_pipeline}.